Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/BindCraft/EXAMPLES.md

 ```

 Start the container:
-Note that the AlpahFold 2 params files are mounted on /app/params inside the container.
+Note that the AlphaFold 2 params files are mounted on /app/params inside the container.

 ```
 apptainer shell \